 We will not sell or provide your information to a third party for the purposes of direct marketing without your informed consent.

 Direct marketing is the promotion of goods and services directly to you including through emails, SMS, phone calls and the post.
 We will only send you direct marketing materials if you would reasonably expect to receive them, or you have consented.
-If it is impractical to gain your consent, we will always provide a simple means for you to request not to receive the material.
-We will not use your sensitive information for the purposes of direct marketing unless you have given us specific prior consent.
+If it is impractical to gain your consent, we will always provide a simple and easy means for you to request not to receive the material.

-We may use third party service providers that are overseas to process your personal information, however, we will not disclose your personal information to an overseas entity unless we reasonably believe that the overseas entity is subject to the same or similar privacy laws to those found in Australia, or you have otherwise consented to us disclosing your personal information to the overseas entity.
+Our preference is to use third party service providers who are based in Australia, however we may use overseas service providers to process your personal information if we reasonably believe that the overseas entity is subject to the same or similar privacy laws to those found in Australia, or you have otherwise consented to us disclosing your personal information to the overseas entity.

-The security of your personal information is important to us and we use the recommended industry standards when storing and dealing with your personal information.
-To prevent unauthorised access or disclosure and ensure the accuracy and proper use of your personal information we use a range of physical, technical and administrative measures such as:
+The security of your personal information is important to us and we take reasonable steps to protect your information from unauthorised access or disclosure and to ensure the accuracy and proper use of your personal information.
+We use a range of physical, technical and administrative measures such as:

-- hosting of our Site on servers located in secure third party centres, who we use reasonable measures to ensure employ best practice procedures in relation to the security of data;
+- hosting of our Platforms on servers located in secure third party centres, who we use reasonable measures to ensure employ best practice procedures in relation to the security of data;

-- reviewing the adequacy of technical and physical security measures used by any third party suppliers who will be processing or storing your personal information; and
+- undertaking reasonable due diligence in relation to the adequacy of technical and physical security measures used by any third party suppliers who will be processing or storing your personal information;

 While we take all reasonable steps to ensure that your personal information is protected from misuse, interference or loss, no method of transmission over the internet, or method of electronic storage, is 100% secure.
 If a data breach occurs, and there is a real risk of harm to you as a result of such breach, we will notify you as soon as possible.

-In addition to the measures we take to protect your personal information, you should ensure that you keep secret and regularly change any access passwords to your account with us and always logout of any secure pages.
+In addition to the measures we take to protect your personal information, you should ensure that you keep secret and regularly change any access passwords to any accounts on our Platforms and always logout of any secure pages.

 When we no longer need your personal information for a permitted purpose and we are not required to keep it to comply with any laws, we will take such steps as are reasonable in the circumstances to destroy your personal information or to ensure that the information is de-identified.

-Upon your written request we will provide you with a copy of your personal information that we hold, unless there is a legitimate reason under the Law, not to do so.
+Upon your written request we will provide you with a copy of your personal information that we hold, unless there is a legitimate reason at law not to do so.
 We will take reasonable steps to correct your personal information if we are satisfied that it is inaccurate, out-of-date, incomplete, irrelevant or misleading.
 This extends to third parties that we have provided your personal information to unless it is impracticable or unlawful to do so.